GCTC-NTGC/gc-digital-talent/documentation/graphq.md

 ## 📃 Page

-Now, we use this component on a page, we can use the defined fragment when building the query.
+For implementing this component on a page, the defined fragment can be used when building the query.

 ```tsx
 // PoolList.tsx